clarkfitzg/pems_fd/web/index.md

 Beginning to write paper now.

+## Literature Review

+\cite{li2011fundamental} fit a piecewise linear fundamental diagram to 30 second PEMS data by minimizing the absolute deviation from the observed data points to the fundamental diagram.
+This inspired the robust regression to fit a piecewise fundamental diagram as performed here.

+\cite{qu2015fundamental} use a weighting scheme to use least squares to fit traffic speed as a function of density.
+Areas of density with few observations get high weights, reducing bias.

+\cite{kianfar2013data} clusters individual observations into congested and free flow regimes.

 ## Computational Techniques

 The size and structure of the data presented a challenge; this is why we